civictechdc/civictechdc-website/README.md

 ## Getting Started

 ### Quickstart with Codespaces
 [Github Codespaces](https://github.com/features/codespaces) is a free development environment based on VS Code that is run entirely in the browser.
-You can your own copy of the Civic Tech DC Website up and running in a few clicks.
+You can have your own copy of the Civic Tech DC Website up and running in a few clicks.

 1. Click "Fork" to make your own copy of the repository
   ![image](https://github.com/mchelen/codefordc-website/assets/30691/307cfd28-64cf-4178-9478-886736491036)